We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 The first month’s subscription is free, so you can see if it’s right for your child.
 After that, you’ll need a subscription for each child.
-The first child will cost $9.99 per month, and additional kids from the same family can subscribe for $4.99 per month.
+The first child will cost $9.99 per month and an annual subscription is $69.99.

 Elmo loves this app!
 It has songs and videos about letters.
 It has coloring pages and games about letters.
 It has all the letters from A to Z!
 Elmo even made a new alphabet song for it.
 Elmo thinks it’s the best ABC app ever!
 There are 80 classic Sesame Street video clips and 75 coloring activities to discover as kids trace and complete the other alphabet activities.

 The app costs $4.99 and offers in-app purchase of additional content for ninety-nine cents.

 Price: $4.99 on iOS Store; $3.99 on Google Play Store

 Kids will have a blast navigating their Thinkrolls through a series of obstacles in brightly patterned mazes.
 Each chapter introduces a new object with unique physical properties which kids discover.
 These logic puzzles will challenge your kindergartener, your elementary student, and maybe even you!
 And if you like this one, look for the other apps in this series.

 Intro to Math, by Montessorium offers an important comprehensive look at foundational number concepts, including comparison, sequencing, units and wholes, even and odd, and symbols.
 This app looks at beginning math skills through the lens of Montessori methodology, which some kids really do well with.
 It’s very hands on and interactive.
 The app covers numbers 0-9.